Altinn/altinn-studio-docs/content/technology/architecture/components/application/construction/altinn-platform/authorization/accesscontrol/pep/_index.md

 We have created the standard PEPs in the ASP.Net Web application as [Authorization Handlers](https://github.com/dotnet/aspnetcore/blob/main/src/Security/Authorization/Core/src/AuthorizationHandler.cs).

-### Policy Enforment - AppAccess
+### Policy Enforcement - AppAccess

 The AppAccessHandler is the PEP for API endpoints that handle data related to an app created in Altinn Studio.
-This uses configuration on API endpoint and API parameters to call the PDP to autorize access.
+This handler uses configuration on API endpoint and API parameters to call the PDP to authorize access.

 See [AppAccessHandler](https://github.com/Altinn/altinn-authorization/blob/main/src/Altinn.Common.PEP/Altinn.Common.PEP/Authorization/AppAccessHandler.cs)
 and [AppAccessRequirement](https://github.com/Altinn/altinn-authorization/blob/main/src/Altinn.Common.PEP/Altinn.Common.PEP/Authorization/AppAccessRequirement.cs) for implementation details.